MarkoTrickovic/PhoneGallery/README.md

 # PhoneGallery
 Developing Phone Gallery using AngularJS.

-_Estimated time to finish the project is 3-6 months.
-Since, I am dedicating my self to the projct for in the spare time, I think this is enough time to fully finish open-source web-site project._

 _Anyone who wants to join is welcome._

 _Project is open to varations during the development, for example, I would like to include new devices and make moderner look and feel compared to the one from the tutorial._